iahanson/Procure-RAG/README.md

 ## Future Additions 🔮

-* Attache to CosmosDB to allow for user feedback (thumbs  up/down) which will give greater evaluation power to model
+* Attach to CosmosDB to allow for user feedback (thumbs  up/down) which will give greater evaluation power to model
 * Bring in functionality to upload additional documents
 * Bring in GPT vision functionality - additional costs
+* Automate checks and ingenstion of updated docs